 Remaining compliant with medication adherence may be a struggle.
 Remembering that one particular med needs to be taken with food, while another on an empty stomach, another with a full glass of water, one before breakfast and two at bedtime, makes it tremendously difficult to take prescriptions exactly when and how they’re prescribed.
 Enlist the services of a home care agency, like Midnight Sun Home Care of Anchorage, for medication reminders.

 Cost may be prohibitive.
 When cost for a particular prescription is high, seniors can be tempted to reduce their dosage amounts to conserve cost – an extremely risky behavior.
 Seniors can instead speak with their doctors about generic versions of medications, or any other methods to keep cost at a minimum.

 Be informed about potential interactions with other meds.
 Bring a complete list of every one of the medications the senior is taking to a doctor or pharmacist with knowledge in polypharmacy, who is able to confirm that the drugs can safely be taken in conjunction with each other.
 Make sure to include any over-the-counter medications taken regularly as well.
 For a quick online evaluation, this drug interaction checker enables you to enter each of a senior’s medications and view any concerns that can then be discussed with his / her physician.

-Contact our experts in Palmer home health at Midnight Sun Home Care at (907) 677-7890 for more medication management tips, as well as for professional hands-on assistance with medication reminders, transportation to doctors’ appointments, and much more to assist those you love in staying healthy and safe.
+Contact our experts in Anchorage senior services at Midnight Sun Home Care at (907) 677-7890 for more medication management tips, as well as for professional hands-on assistance with medication reminders, transportation to doctors’ appointments, and much more to assist those you love in staying healthy and safe.